fiugd/beta/layout/layout.md

 ## why layout module?, or why 0.4.6?
 - need side-by-side editor
 - need "close all tabs" or "close other tabs" or "close tabs to the right"
-- need "preview close" in status bar
+- need "preview close" in terminal status bar
 - need "each editor has its own status bar" or "fiug status bar is different"
 - need "each pane is its own thing"
 - need "open editors" and option to turn off tabs?